YIMBY: Libertarians' side

-Opponents
+Opposition to YIMBY

 Conversely, because "NIMBY" is often used as a pejorative, self-identified NIMBYs are rare.
 But opposition to YIMBY policies comes from various sides.

 Tension with leftists and tenant advocates

+The argument that new "luxury" housing will not help solve the housing shortage is a well-worn refrain of progressive urban politics.
+30-40% percent of US voters believe more housing would increase (rather than decrease) prices, and another 30% believe it would have no effect.

-Some socialists, and renter advocates concerned about resident displacement through gentrification who reject market-rate housing or disagree with the view among progressive housing economists that displacement is caused by lack of enough housing.
+Some socialists and renter advocates concerned about resident displacement through gentrification, who reject market-rate housing, disagree with housing economists that displacement is caused by lack of sufficient housing supply.
 In local elections, opposition to YIMBY policies is particularly pronounced; studies show that voter turnout among landowners nearly doubles when zoning issues are on the ballot.

-Opposition to market-rate housing has been referred to as "PHIMBY", for "public housing in my backyard".
+Support for public housing and/or opposition to market-rate housing has been referred to as "PHIMBY", for "public housing in my backyard".
 Similarly, requiring a very high inclusionary (i.e., subsidized) percentage for new construction can result in less housing development, as subsidized homes are often more expensive to build than market-rate ones.

 The origins of the modern YIMBY movement are separate from existing tenants' rights groups, which are suspicious of their association with young, white technology workers and may be wary of disrupting the status quo, which allows incumbent groups to use discretionary planning processes to negotiate for benefits while slowing development in general.
 Some have cited high vacancy rates and high rents in high-demand cities as a sign that increasing market-rate housing does not improve affordability.
 A common misconception is the "supply skepticism", which claims new housing would draw more migration than it houses and this would worsen the housing crisis further.

-Populist Republicans and Homeowners
+Populist Republicans and homeowners

 Right-wing figures such as Donald Trump and Tucker Carlson have historically appealed to preservationists, local power brokers, and homeowners concerned about their property values.

-Atypical variants
+Other opposition

 Suburban residents often push for new housing developments to be concentrated in other areas with higher proportions of nonwhite populations, rather than in their own neighborhoods.
 The Bay Area's Regional Housing Needs Allocation process has been found to correlate with cities' white population percentages, resulting in fewer affordable housing allocations in areas with larger white populations.

 In response, elected officials and planners, seeking to appease these constituents, direct development into downtown areas, where higher and more expensive buildings are constructed, ultimately raising the cost per housing unit.